hubot-archive/hubot-basecamp/README.md

 * add this user to any templates you have so hubot gets added to new template based projects

 ## Issues and Feature Requests
-If you're having an issue, please [describe it](https://github.com/hubot-scripts/hubot-basecamp/issues/new) to me, and I'll do my best to address is.
+If you're having an issue, please [describe it](https://github.com/hubot-scripts/hubot-basecamp/issues/) to me, and I'll do my best to address is.

-If you've got a good idea for something hubot should do, [create the issue](https://github.com/hubot-scripts/hubot-basecamp/issues/new) and tag it as an enhancement.
+If you've got a good idea for something hubot should do, [create the issue](https://github.com/hubot-scripts/hubot-basecamp/issues/) and tag it as an `enhancement`.